1. General questions

 Q2.4: What are the cost implications for issuers?

-As for the initial development costs and ongoing operational costs for implementing USM, although these will be borne largely by HKEX and individual share registrars, it would not be unreasonable for them to seek to recover a portion from other market participants, including issuers.
+As for the initial development costs and ongoing operational costs for implementing USM, although these will be borne largely by HKEX and individual share registrars, it would not be unreasonable for them to seek to recover a portion of these from other market participants, including issuers.
 Issuers should reach out to their share registrars as soon as possible to discuss the cost implications of their participation in USM.

 3. Investors